Taking inspiration from the design of the internet

 The fourth stage is the post-fulfillment stage where activities like providing rating, contacting support or initiating a return happen.

 So, these APIs emulate a typical order funnel i.e from search to confirm to track to rating.
-One last point before we move on is that these APIs don’t necessarily need to be called in order every time.
-I mean that there are use cases where one may call the confirm API directly without going through the search, select and init.
+These APIs don’t necessarily need to be called in order every time.
+There are use cases where one may call the confirm API directly without going through the search, select and init.

 Now that we know what type of interactions happen between platforms on the network, let us look into how the data is structured in these interactions.
 The definition of these objects are represented in a structured schema for documentation and validation purposes using the Open API Specification 3.0.